frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 Which resulted in these 6 test cases:

-- $0 should no discount
+- $0 should be no discount
-- $1 should get 5% discount
+- $1 should get a 5% discount
-- $10 should get 5% discount
+- $10 should get a 5% discount
-- $11 should get 10% discount
+- $11 should get a 10% discount
-- $100 should get 10% discount
+- $100 should get a 10% discount
-- $101 should get 15% discount
+- $101 should get a 15% discount

 #### Step by step